 A Cloud Connector allows you to securely connect your clouds on Cloud Sight to your Telstra Next IP® network.

-Please note that Cloud Connector is currently:
+Please note that Cloud Connector is currently only available to Australian users.

 This article provides an overview of a Cloud Connector that's already: